 It’s also worth noting that projects are screened in a far more exhaustive manner than on platforms like Patreon, so there’s a risk that your products don’t get approval for listing in the first place.

-Kickstarter Pros and Cons
+Kickstarter pros and cons

 • Well established, trusted platform